Performance Testing vs. Load Testing vs. Stress Testing

 Back to top

-What are Performance Testing Tools and How BlazeMeter Can Help?
+Performance Testing Tools & How BlazeMeter Can Help

 Performance testing tools are platforms that evaluate and analyze the speed, scalability, robustness and stability of the system under tests.
 These solutions help ensure that applications and websites can handle the expected level of user traffic and function reliably under different loads.
 As a result, they are an important component of the software development lifecycle.
 Many such platforms can integrate with CI/CD tools, so that performance tests are run automatically as part of the integration and deployment pipelines.